jsheroes/website/src/pages/handbook.md

 ## 🎤 Pre-event meetup

-On the evening before the event, the 22nd of May, we will be organizing the traditional pre-event meetup.
-This year, we're excited to partner with Women in Tech Cluj.
-We are planning a panel discussion featuring some of our conference guests.
-The details about the guests and the subject of the discussion will be announced soon.
-The registration link will also be provided in due course.
-Stay tuned for more updates.
+On the evening before the event, May 22nd, you can [join the pre-event meetup](https://www.meetup.com/women-in-tech-cluj/events/301019507/) organized by Women in Tech Cluj.

 ## 📍 City tour

 Are you coming to Cluj for the first time?
 Or maybe you've been here before (or you even live here) but you don't know much about its history?
 We're organizing a two-hour free walking tour with a professional local guide.

-If you are interested, please note that we are currently preparing a registration form.
-It will be available soon to better accommodate the size of the group.
-Stay tuned for more updates.
+If you are interested, please [register using this quick form](https://forms.gle/qYL6nZmc9gfZDbbe7), so we know how to best prepare for the number of people that are joining.

 ## 🎫 Tickets